MaGi5ter/Forum/README.md

 # full_forum
 I'm creating a simple forum but with full options of moderation editing, banning,voting etc. systems

+currently abandonned, I will return to it in few weeks

 # TO DO

 Login / Register System -- DONE